Scunthorpe: Governance

 Scunthorpe forms an unparished area located within the borough and unitary authority of North Lincolnshire.
-The town forms six of the borough's seventeen wards, namely Ashby, Brumby, Crosby & Park, Frodingham, Kingsway with Lincoln Gardens and Town.
+The town forms seven of the borough's nineteen wards, namely Ashby Central, Ashby Lakeside, Brumby, Crosby & Park, Frodingham, Kingsway with Lincoln Gardens and Town.
 The Scunthorpe wards elect 16 of the borough's 43 councillors.
-As of 2018, 26 are members of the Conservative party, and 13 are members of the Labour party.
+As of 2025, 27 are members of the Conservative party, and 16 are members of the Labour party.
 The councillors form the charter trustees of the Town of Scunthorpe and they continue to elect a town mayor.

 North Lincolnshire Council was based in Scunthorpe Civic Centre off Ashby Road (former A159) next to Festival Gardens.
 It was designed by Charles B. Pearson, Son and Partners and was completed in 1962.
 It was the home of Scunthorpe Borough Council until 1996.
 It was named Pittwood House after Edwin Pittwood, a local Labour politician, who worked in the opencast ironstone workings near Normanby Park.